 The Planning Committee consists of 17 members.
-Meetings are held approximately every four weeks, on a Tuesday at 6.30pm.
+Meetings are currently being held every three weeks, on a Tuesday at 5.30pm.
 Meetings are open to the public although where ‘exempt’ information is discussed, members of the public will be asked to leave the meeting.

 Public speaking at Planning Committee is allowed at the discretion of the chairman.
 The following is an extract from the council’s constitution which sets out the rules for speaking at Planning Committee:

 3.2 Both an objector or an applicant (or their nominated agent) may speak at Planning Committee except on those applications where

 · the borough council is a consultee only.

 3.3 Speaking at meetings of the Planning Committee is limited to:

 Ø An objector to a planning application where:

 · The objector has made a written comment on the application